simulatedScience/Twisty_Puzzle_Program/README.md

 Additionally some libraries are required.
 Those are:
 - `vpython` - for 3D visualisation
+  - requires older version of `txaio` and `autobahn`.
+Some working versions are:
+    - autobahn v.
+20.7.1
+    - txaio v.
+20.4.1
+    latest working versions:
+    - autobahn 22.3.2
+    - txaio 22.2.1
 - `colored` - for colored console output
 - `lxml` - for saving and loading the puzzles
 - `sympy` - for some automatic analysis of puzzles